 Includes Workbook and PowerPoint Series

-Each chapter is accompanied by a CD power point presentation to assist in explaining the topics in greater detail.
-This workbook is divided into twelve separate workbooks or chapters, each covering a very specific topic of interest to business owners in the United States.
+Each chapter is accompanied by a DVD/CD/USB power point presentation to assist in explaining the topics in greater detail.
+This guide is divided into twelve separate chapters, each covering a very specific topic of interest to business owners in the United States.
 Each chapter lists specific references to IRS rules and regulation, along with relevant court cases and citations to the Internal Revenue Code.
 It has also been updated to include numerous provisions from the 2017 Tax Cuts and Jobs Act.

 In addition, each contains information on how to get additional information from the IRS, along with numerous forms, worksheets and sample documents for you to immediately begin using in your new or existing business.

 Here is a brief overview of the contents of each chapter: